munish-hcl-technologies/wknd-muzik/README.md

 ## 	Component and Templates
-    The Entire site is developed using AEM Core Component and there is no Modification in the Sigtly templates.
+    The Entire site is developed using AEM Core Component and there is no Modification in the HTML, Sigtly templates and Design Dialogs.

 	List of Components used to build the Website are
 	1	Accordion